 If you retire at 55, assuming you have an average life expectancy you will need your assets to produce an income for a longer period than someone who retires later – so retiring early means you need to have other sources of income you can use.

-You can claim your pension if you continue to work – it may be worth deferring your pension until you stop work and then you’ll receive larger pension payments when you do claim.
 If you’re looking to claim a personal or workplace pension while working, other rules may apply – and this could depend on the terms of your workplace pension you agreed when signing up.

-Again, this depends on you and your circumstances.
+Again, this depends on you and your personal circumstances.
 You need to think about basic living costs – mortgage if you’re still paying one, service charges, hobbies, travel, car or home repairs and long-term health care.

 “One suggestion is that you’ll need 70% of your pre-retirement income to live comfortably.”